 Conveniently, you can edit the page right in the tool, until you are satisfied with its optimization score.
 When you are done, download the page and upload it to your website.

 Although word count is not necessarily a ranking factor, it is a good indicator of the expected depth of your content.
-One way we use word count in the WebSite Auditor is we analyze the content of your top competitors and calculate the average length of their pages:
+One way we use word count in the WebSite Auditor is we analyze the content of your top competitors' pages and calculate the average length of their pages:

 So, when you are updating an old page, you can benchmark your word count against those who are currently successful in SERP.
 The number is not meant as a strict requirement, more of a recommendation.
 If your own word count is significantly under or over, then perhaps you have missed some of the new talking points or forgot to remove some of the old ones.